jstrimpel/lazojs-todomvc/readme.md

 # Lazojs TodoMVC Example

-Lazojs is a full stack client-server web framework based on Backbone, Requirejs, and Handlebars (default template engine; you can use whatever template engine you like :)).
+Lazo is a full stack client-server web framework based on Backbone, Requirejs, and Handlebars (default template engine; you can use whatever template engine you like :)).

 The name is derived from the Spanish word LAZO which means link.

-The goal of Lazojs is to provide a ‘link’ between the client and server for application views, models, and business logic allowing developer to create complex applications with ease.
+The goal of Lazo is to provide a ‘link’ between the client and server for application views, models, and business logic allowing developer to create complex applications with ease.

-Lazo gives the front-end engineer 100% control over the UI layer.
-It is 100% SEO compliant and has an optmized time to render.
+* Lazo gives the front-end engineer 100% control over the UI layer.
+* Lazo is 100% SEO compliant.
+* Lazo has an optmized time to render.

-It is being used to power the internal business tools to support the redesign and launch of walmart.com US.
+* Lazo is being used to power the internal business tools to support the redesign and launch of walmart.com US.

 ## !important If You Read Anything Read this Section